rust-lang/rust/text/0000-allow-if-let-irrefutables.md

 [summary]: #summary

 Currently when using an if let statement and an irrefutable pattern (read always match) is used the compiler complains with an `E0162: irrefutable if-let pattern`.
-The current state breaks macros who want to accept patterns generically and this RFC proposes changing this error to an error-by-default which is allowed to be disabled by such macros.
+The current state breaks macros who want to accept patterns generically and this RFC proposes changing this error to an error-by-default lint which is allowed to be disabled by such macros.

 # Motivation
 [motivation]: #motivation

-The use cases for this is in the creation of macros where patterns are allowed because to support the `_` patterns the code has to be rewritten to be both much larger and include an \[#allow\] statement.
+The use cases for this is in the creation of macros where patterns are allowed because to support the `_` patterns the code has to be rewritten to be both much larger and include an \[#allow\] statement for a lint that does not seem to be related to the problem.
 The expected outcome is for irrefutable patterns to be compiled to a tautology and have the if block accept it as if it was `if true { }`.
 To support this, currently you must do something roughly the following, which seems to counteract the benefit of having if-let and while-let in the spec.